Wu Xingyu

-Wu Xingyu (吴星宇; born 27 March 2000) is a Chinese footballer currently playing as a left winger for Shenzhen.
+Wu Xingyu (吴星宇; born 27 March 2000) is a Chinese footballer who plays as a left winger for Guangdong GZ-Power.

 Club career

 Wu Xingyu would play for the Shandong Luneng youth team and moved into the senior team before he was loaned to Desportivo Brasil.
 After being set back with a meniscus injury, Wu was sent to Qingdao Hainiu for the 2021 China League Two season.
+At Qingdao he would go on to establish himself as regular within the team and was part of the squad that won the 2021 China League Two division title.

-On 8 May 2022, Wu would transfer to top tier club Shenzhen before the start of the 2022 Chinese Super League season.
+On 8 May 2022, Wu would transfer to top tier club Shenzhen FC before the start of the 2022 Chinese Super League season.
 He would make his debut for the club on 11 July 2022 in a league game against Beijing Guoan in a 2-1 victory.